-Approval Process: All network capable device purchases must be approved by the

-Information Technology (IT) department or a designated authority determined by the IT track record of security, reliability, and expedient support.
+- Approval Process: All network capable device purchases must be approved by the Information Technology (IT) department or a designated authority determined by the IT Department head. - Vendor Selection: The IT department shall give preference to vendors with a proven track record of security, reliability, and expedient support.